 Common types of fraud include, but are not limited to:

-Fraud crimes are criminalized under state and federal law, so they can be prosecuted in state or federal court depending on the facts of the case, such as the state or federal laws violated, the amount of money stolen, and the type of fraud scam.
-The location of the crime and the use of the U.S. Postal Service, Medicare or the internet can also affect whether a case is prosecuted on the state or federal level.
+Fraud crimes are criminalized under state and federal law, so they can be prosecuted in state or federal court depending on the facts of the case, such as the state or federal laws violated, the amount of money stolen, and the type of financial fraud.
+The location of the crime and the use of the U.S. Postal Service, Medicare, or the Internet can also affect whether a case is prosecuted on the state or federal level.

 If you’re facing state or federal fraud charges in Tampa or Hillsborough County, contact Thomas & Paulk, P.A. for a free consultation.